simplybusiness/flip_fab/README.md

 * The features specified in the URL will take precendence over those specified in the controller
 * The enabled/disabled features will be stored in the user's cookie
+* Smoke tests could enable or disable features using this mechanism

 ## Checking if a feature is enabled